keymetrics/on-premise/docs/FAQ.md

 Depending on how you deployed the keymetrics enterprise product, there are different answers :
  - **Docker** :
      - nginx is used to load balance depending on the path, to either the frontend or backend services
      - km-front expose the frontend on the port 80
      - km-api expose all the backend services
- - **AWS** :
-     - Everything is running inside the km-core AMI
  - **GCP** :
-     - Same as AWS, everything is running inside the km-core API
+     - Same as docker
+     - Wizard application

 #### I get a error about `Unknown modifier: $pushAll`, what did i miss ?